 - Preheat the oven to 450 degrees F. Line a baking sheet with aluminum foil lightly sprayed with cooking spray for easy clean-up.

 - Bake for about 12-15 minutes, until the salmon is opaque and cooked through.
-It should flake easily with a fork.
+It should flake easily into large pieces with a fork.

-I think these salmon tacos are just perfect with the avocado salsa, some crunchy romaine, and a spritz of lime juice, but here are some more ideas for dressing up your salmon tacos.
+I think these salmon tacos are just perfect served on warm tortillas with the creamy avocado salsa, some crunchy romaine, and a squeeze of fresh lime juice, but here are some more ideas for dressing up your salmon tacos.

 - Corn: Just grill a couple of cobbs of corn and slice the kernels off the cob, then sprinkle them on your tacos!

-- Salsa: I’ll never say no to homemade restaurant-style salsa.
+- Salsa: I'll never say no to homemade restaurant-style salsa, corn salsa, pineapple salsa, or mango salsa.

 - Pico de Gallo